tikv/website/content/docs/5.1/concepts/tikv-in-5-minutes.md

 ## Stop and delete the TiKV cluster

+If you do not need the local TiKV cluster anymore, you can stop and delete it.

-1. To stop the TiKV cluster, back to the terminal session in which you have started the TiKV cluster.
+1. To stop the TiKV cluster, get back to the terminal session in which you have started the TiKV cluster.
 Press <kbd>Ctrl</kbd> + <kbd>C</kbd> and wait for the cluster to stop.

 2. After the cluster is stopped, to delete the cluster, execute the following command: